etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-page-in-etendo-documentation.md

     ...
     ```

-    The documentation should be worked on following the [style guide](#style-guide) described in the next section.
+    The documentation should be worked on following the [page format](#page-format) described in the next section.

     Once the documentation is finished:

-6. Create a PR to develop with all the related changes.
+6. Create a PR to `develop` with all the related changes.
 7. Once all the comments are resolved, and you have two approved, merge the PR.
 8. A new version of the documentation will be automatically deployed in [https://docs.etendo.software](https://docs.etendo.software){target="\_blank"}.